devvmg/MiranGo-Library/README.md

 <img src="https://img.shields.io/badge/Language-en_US_🟦🟥-%23FFF?style=flat-square&logo=gear)">
 <p>
-  The colors palette was selected to made a better visual elements and facilitade the use of them.
-So the name of the classes was chosen in order to make more easy to the brazilians/spanish developers (*IT IS NOT A HINDRANCE TO OTHERS LANGUAGES, THEY ARE EASY TO USE!!*).
+  The palette's colors was selected to made a better visual elements and facilitade the use of them.
+So the name of the classes was chosen in order to make easier to the brazilians/spanish developers (*IT IS NOT A HINDRANCE TO OTHERS LANGUAGES, THEY ARE EASY TO USE!!*).
 </p>
 <p>